alberta-conservation/st-sim-risk-assessment-demo/README.md

 worried about sub-regions, but we will go through the process anyway.

-We delineate sub-regions using the **Natural Regions and Sub-regions database** from the Government of Alberta
+We delineate sub-regions using the **Natural Regions and Sub-regions database** from the Government of Alberta ([Natural Regions Committee 2006](#ref-naturalregionscommittee2006)).
-\[@naturalregionscommittee2006\].
 This database is made available here because it if very difficult to find the downloadable shapefile.

 **The Alberta Forest Management Units (FMU) database**, from which we will use FMU L3 can be downloaded from Data Basin